miguelmsoler/makanaki_agent/README.md

 # Makanaki - Weather Agent powered by Meteoblue API

-An intelligent weather agent built with Google ADK that provides detailed weather forecasts using the Meteoblue API.
+An educational demo built with Google ADK that demonstrates agent capabilities using the Meteoblue API for weather data.

 ## 🌟 Features